xan1242/UnwiishedPS2Debug/README.md

 This is a plugin that mainly restores nnPrint by porting the function over from Sonic Riders Zero Gravity.

-Additionally, it adds easy access to the DebugSelect mode.
+Additionally, it adds easy access to the DebugSelect mode, an FPS display and a heap info display.

 ## Installation